Recommended age group: 5–18

 Time required: varies

-Celebrate international Olympic Day through its three pillars.
+Celebrate international Olympic Day through its three pillars, and 2022's new pillar, 'together for a better world'.
 Don't forget to download an Olympic Day certificate for participants!

 - In class: get started with a stretch and help the children to form the words 'Olympic Day' with their bodies.
 When the children are warmed up, set them on a treasure hunt around the classroom and school grounds, the answers could all show pictures of Olympic Sports and contain a physical challenge to complete when they find the clues.